How to get Your Motorcycle Endorsement

 Option 2)

-• You must provide your own motorcycle for the riding test
+• You must provide your own motorcycle for the riding test (they do not provide motorcycles)

 • You will be required to wear a properly fitted DOT approved helmet

-• You’ll need to already know how to ride
+• Already knows how to ride

-The last bullet point is important so let’s discuss this in more depth.
-Option 2 is a great fit for a rider who knows they want more out of their learning experience, wants one-on-one coaching, and/or doesn’t thrive in group learning environments.
-Option 2 requires more effort than Option 1, in that you’ll need to borrow, rent, or own a motorcycle for any training prior to, and during the riding test conducted by your local DMV office.
-However, Option 2 can also be more enriching if you find a great instructor or coach.
+Option 2 requires more effort and dedication than Option 1, in that you’ll need to borrow, rent, or own a motorcycle for any training prior to, and during the riding test conducted by your local MVD/DMV office.

 Which is Right for You

 Option 1 and 2 are both appropriate avenues to getting your motorcycle endorsement.
 You need to make a decision on which is going to be the best fit for you.
-CLEAR Moto is happy to help you out if you choose Option 2 for yourself.
-We are also thrilled to be a secondary training program for you if you desire more rider training after your MSF or state equivalent course.

 Previous